tbilloud/GateContrib/imaging/ComptonCamera_tests/Gate10/readme.md

 ## Getting started
 Run the test:
 `python3 main.py`
+The 1st time you run a simulation, Gate10 will install Geant4 datasets, which can take a while.
+This is done only once.

 ## Analysing Gate hits
 Geant4 steps can be logged in terminal with sim.g4_verbose, sim.g4_verbose_level_tracking = True, 1 (EventIDs are not logged, hence better do that with small number of events)